hashbangash/tic-tac-toe-client/README.md

 It took about 20 hours of coding to fully understand the entire data flow system for a Node.js app with multiple AJAX requests.
 I ran through many experiments of when, how, and where to store and retrieve data.
 I am happy with how I was able to simplify my data and functions into the `store.js` and `functions.js` to embrace very clean modularity and readability of my code. **For example, I decided, as an experiment on this project, that I would neither accept any parameters into any functions, neither return any values from any functions.** I decided I would only reference local storage in order to experiemnt with this coding strategy.
 At first, it was challenging to manage state this way, but I'm really happy with how it stretched my mind.

-I was blocked at two points throughout the process.
+I was blocked at two points throughout the process:
 1. On the first day, I updated the version of `webpack` to solve a security issue which broke my local testing environment with `grunt`.
 It was fun to break and then fix my Node app, which required manually reverting the `webpack` version number, deleting all my node modules (`rm -rf` YAY) and reinstalling `npm` to create all new mode modules.
 2. Another time I was blocked because I hadn't carefully planned out my data flow and storage and had lost the big picture view of my app, but I learned to post a Github Issue and follow the trail to a careful reconstruction of my codebase.